 The opening track of 2017’s boundary-pushing and royalty free Polygondwanaland is its longest — a ten minute behemoth called “Crumbling Castle.”
 In a castle somewhere, its inhabitants are threatened by rising green tides that inch their way up the land as storms blare overhead.
 However the song’s protagonist, glassy-eyed and divine, mentions that they may have hints as to what the future holds.
-The answers lie within Polygondwanaland, a mythical land which the rest of the album explores.
+The answers lie within Polygondwanaland, a mythical place which the rest of the album explores.

-The earliest known performance of “Crumbling Castle” was on 2016-8-29 at the MOTH Club in London.
+The earliest known performance of “Crumbling Castle” was on 2016-08-29 at the MOTH Club in London.
 While the show was heavy on Nonagon Infinity material with the whole album being played, they did play other songs and one of them was a then unreleased and shortened version of the sprawling epic.
 This version features different lyrics than the final version, a trait which continues in the following performances.
 Days later on 2016-08-31 a new chorus lyric is heard being tried.
 On 2016-09-01 we can hear a few unique phrases.
 Instead of “water’s rising up, thick and green” we have “ocean’s rising up, thick and green.”
 Moving into the first chorus, Stu sings “look upon our history, crumbling castle, you cannot seem to believe, crumbling castle.”
 The second features the line “look upon our condition, crumbling castle, this is surely what we’ve become, crumbling castle.”
 Another interesting detail is that at this point the second verse did not exist and was instead the first verse repeated again.
-Around these unused lyrics are different intros and outros somewhat reminiscent of the studio ending.
+Around these unused lyrics are different intros and outros reminiscent of the studio version’s ending.
 As the days go on lyrics are replaced at each show but the only lines in contention seemed to be during the choruses.
 2016-09-06 features the line “look upon our history, crumbling castle, you would not believe what you see, crumbling castle.”
-A few months later on 2016-9-8 there was “look upon our history, crumbling castle, you could not believe where I’ve been, crumbling castle” and “look upon our extinction, crumbling castle, you would not believe where I’m from, crumbling castle.”
+A few months later on 2016-09-08 there was “look upon our history, crumbling castle, you could not believe where I’ve been, crumbling castle” and “look upon our extinction, crumbling castle, you would not believe where I’m from, crumbling castle.”
 It seems that for some reason that part of the song was hard to get right.
 The song disappeared from sets in late 2016 though the band was still working on it.

 In the behind-the-scenes video for Murder of the Universe titled A BRIEF HISTORY OF PLANET EARTH you can spot writing on the wall detailing “Crumbling Castle.”
 At that point in the song’s history it was split into two parts with a third part being labeled “Crumbling Castle Part 2 Keep.”
 The song sits directly under “The Lord of Lightning” and “The Balrog” — showing that the song was initially meant for Murder of the Universe.
 Later in the video the song is written out again, this time as an intro and three different parts.
 Here it is sandwiched between “The Tale of the Altered Beast” and “The Lord of Lightning vs Balrog.”
 All of this said, “Crumbling Castle” never made it to the album due to it not fitting the record.
 In an interview with Guitar World, Stu said “This was the hardest song that we’d ever made.
 It came about when we were making Murder Of The Universe, and it started off as this more metal-ish, heavy track, but it just felt like it had this rhythmic depth to it.
 We were doing this polyrhythm thing where the bass and drums are in one groove and the guitars and vocals are sitting in another pocket, and it just kept pulling away from that record and saying ‘I don’t belong here, I’ve got this other vibe going on’.
 So that song was left off that record, and it kept developing, morphing.
 I think we recorded four or five different versions of it before it felt done.
 It was a super challenging song, and we were still learning how to mess around with these types of music.”